Panpsychism: 19th century

 In the 19th century, panpsychism was at its zenith.
 Philosophers such as Arthur Schopenhauer, C.S.
 Peirce, Josiah Royce, William James, Eduard von Hartmann, F.C.S.
 Schiller, Ernst Haeckel, William Kingdon Clifford and Thomas Carlyle as well as psychologists such as Gustav Fechner, Wilhelm Wundt, Rudolf Hermann Lotze all promoted panpsychist ideas.

 Arthur Schopenhauer argued for a two-sided view of reality as both Will and Representation (Vorstellung).
 According to Schopenhauer, "All ostensible mind can be attributed to matter, but all matter can likewise be attributed to mind".

 Josiah Royce, the leading American absolute idealist, held that reality is a "world self", a conscious being that comprises everything, though he did not necessarily attribute mental properties to the smallest constituents of mentalistic "systems".
 The American pragmatist philosopher Charles Sanders Peirce espoused a sort of psycho-physical monism in which the universe is suffused with mind, which he associated with spontaneity and freedom.
-Following Pierce, William James also espoused a form of panpsychism.
+Following Peirce, William James also espoused a form of panpsychism.
 In his lecture notes, James wrote: